Elder Abuse Resources for Nursing Home Residents

 In the latter case, a designated legal advocate will decide where the senior will live.
 This advocate is usually a family member, but it can be a lawyer or anyone who has been given the power of attorney by the senior.

 Families looking to transition a loved one out of nursing home care can access a number of programs and resources to help move the process along.
 One important resource is called Money Follows the Person.

 This government-established program encourages seniors to get care at home rather than relying on nursing homes.
 This can allow seniors to regain some independence they may have lost while they lived in a nursing home.
 As of 2019, 44 states participate in the program.

 If a resident has suffered from nursing home abuse or neglect, families should remove their loved one from the facility and contact local authorities (such as the police) to report the abuse.

 Nursing Home Reform Act

-Required services under the act include:
+Required services nursing homes must provide under the act include:

-- Access to dietary and pharmaceutical care
+- Access to dietary and medicinal care

-- Access to a full time social worker
+- Access to a full-time social worker

 - A comprehensive care plan